 While your municipal water supply is safe to drink, it may have an unpleasant odour or taste caused by chemical disinfectants.
 Water filters remove not only organisms but also chemicals present in water that adversely affect taste and smell.
 Having a water filtration system gives you direct access to clean and great-tasting water that is far less expensive than buying bottled water.

 Efilters is your one-stop shop for high-quality Everpure water filters.
 We provide both homeowners and food business owners with a wide range of Everpure water filter cartridges to choose from, depending on their needs.
-Call our toll-free number at 1-866-283-9919 to place your orders or send us an email for answers to your questions.
+Connect with us by email for answers to your questions.